● Ecc 11:1-2 . . Send your bread forth upon

 there and ride the Jungle Cruise, a boat ride on the rivers of the world-- and

 we lived in San Diego, only a measly ninety miles from Anaheim.
 Well, my mom and

 dad never did take us; and I didn't go on my own until I got out of the Army;

-but by then it was more of a curiosity than a pleasure.
+but by then the thrill was gone; it was more of a curiosity than a pleasure.
 You know why?
 Because I

 wasn't a kid anymore.
 So don't let youth slip through your fingers.
 Don't put